logo

 Behaviour you should know about

 • Lazy-loaded by default.
 No challenge is requested until the user touches the form (pointerdown, keydown, touchstart, or input).
-Page load is free, and a visitor who bounces never costs you a request.
-You can switch individual forms or the entire site to eager preload — see Preload mode.
+Page load is free, and a visitor who bounces never costs you a challenge.
+You can switch individual forms or the entire site to eager preload - see Preload mode.

 • Submit is intercepted.
-The widget calls e.preventDefault(), injects the hidden attestation input, then calls form.submit().
-Your own submit listeners added after the widget initialises will fire normally — but listeners that re-submit via fetch need to read the hidden input from the form after the widget's handler completes.
+The widget calls e.preventDefault(), injects the hidden captchaapi_response input, then calls form.submit().
+Your own submit listeners added after the widget initialises will fire normally - but listeners that re-submit via fetch need to read the hidden input from the form after the widget's handler completes.
 If you're using Livewire, Inertia, htmx, or any other non-native submitter, switch to event mode (see Submit mode).

 • Submit button is disabled while solving.
 It's re-enabled whether the flow succeeds or fails.